What is womb cancer?

 After your surgery or treatment, you will usually be followed-up for a period afterwards.
 This might be with either your surgeon or your cancer doctor, depending on the treatment you have had.
 When you are seen at follow-up, you will be asked about how you are getting on, whether you have any symptoms and you may be examined.
 Further scans or blood tests can be arranged for you if there are any worrying symptoms.
 Your medical team will decide how often they need to see you and for how long they need to follow you up.
 In between follow-up appointments, if you have any unexpected symptoms, such as bleeding or brown discharge, pain, weight loss or changes to your bowels or passing urine, you should contact your medical team.

 If your womb cancer has come back it can be a shocking and frightening time.
-You maybe worried that the cancer will shorten your life.
+You may be worried that the cancer will shorten your life.
 It is often possible to treat the cancer again.
-In some cases, the treatment may aim to get rid of the cancer again, in others, it can be to control the cancer, which can sometimes be for many months or years (3).
+In some cases, the treatment may aim to get rid of the cancer again, in others, it can be to control the cancer, which can sometimes be for many months or years.
 Your consultant will discuss this with you and the treatment options available to you.

-Facing treatment again can be daunting, especially if you had a tough time last time and you maybe worried about experiencing the side effects of these treatments.
-Please speak to your CNS or medical team so they can work with you to try and alleviate your concerns and make your treatment as manageable as it can be.
+Facing treatment again can be daunting, especially if you had a tough time previously and you may be worried about experiencing the side effects of these treatments.
+Please speak to your CNS or medical team so that they can work with you to try and alleviate your concerns and make your treatment as manageable as it can be.

-Things that may help you cope when adjusting to the cancer returning and looking towards having further treatment could be speaking to those close to you about how you are feeling and accept offers of help.
+Things that may help you cope when adjusting to the cancer returning the prospect of further treatment could include speaking to those close to you about how you are feeling and accepting offers of help.
 Talking to your CNS about any specific worries or fears that you don’t feel able to discuss with those close to you is also an option.
 Set achievable goals and plan things you enjoy doing between treatments – prioritise activities that make you feel good.

 Please see our Support section for more information on sources of support.